 An area where SASWE has made a contribution to engineering education is Cinematography.
-This effort had its beginnings as a freshman course designed in 2007 by SASWE.
-In such a SASWE-designed course, groups of four freshmen students engage in a semester-long project to create movie documentaries on a civil engineering infrastructure, problem, or concept for a movie-making competition.
+This effort had its beginning as a freshman course designed in 2007 by SASWE.
+Groups of four freshmen students engage in a semester-long project to create movie documentaries on a civil engineering infrastructure, problem, or concept for a movie-making competition.
 These movies are made entirely by students, with continuous guidance provided by SASWE members (movies are posted on www.youtube.com; search for “CEE1020” on search field of youtube).
 The student-made movies are all rated by a panel of independent judges toward the end of the semester to adjudge the best movie-making group.
-The goal of this course is essentially to instill active learning by empowering students to satisfy their curiosity independently.
-SASWE research on engineering education has shown findings at a recent American Society of Engineering Education (ASEE) conference that such empowerment (through movie-making) actually improves learning of physical concepts and improves retention in the undergraduate program for STEM disciplines.
+Such empowerment (through movie-making) actually improves learning of physical concepts and improves retention in the undergraduate program for STEM disciplines.

 Bay of Hope French Subtitle

 Hydrology and Hydrodynamics Program of UW

 Space: Come Hell or High Water